culibraries/folio/pulumi/README.md

  To create a new stack do `pulumi stack init`.
 Then create each secret individually for the new stack with new values with pulumi `config set <secret name> --secret` for secrets and `pulumi config set <config name>` for non secrets.
 To see existing secrets do `pulumi config`.

+ Or if that seems like a hassle take a look at the `pulumi config cp` command.

  #### Switching between stacks
 ```sh
 pulumi stack select <stack name>